-Lab Competencies Check Off = 75% of total grade
+Lab competencies check off = 75% of total grade

-• Student only has 2 opportunities to be successful in the skill.
+- Student only has 2 opportunities to be successful in the skill.
 A 20%-point deduction will occur after the first try.
+If unsuccessful with the second attempt, the student will be brought to progression. - Each lab competency will have a maximum time of 15 minutes.
+Any student who does not demonstrate proficiency or complete the competency within the time frame will be unsuccessful.

-100% on the Medication Math Competency
+100% on the medication math competency

-A final course grade of 78% and 100% on the med math competency must be obtained to pass the Nursing Skills lab course.
+\\ A final course grade of 78% and 100% on the med math competency must be obtained to pass the Nursing Skills lab course.